 ‘Urbanisation’, anchored at the Indian Institute for Human Settlements, Bengaluru, India, is a response to a particular moment of 21st century global urbanisation within an increasingly re-arranged world.
 It aims to publish comparative as well as collaborative interdisciplinary scholarship that will illuminate the global urban condition beginning with a firm footprint in the Global South, i.e. the countries of Asia, Africa and South America.

 A platform that brings together interdisciplinary scholarship on the urban, it is equally interested in critical and reflexive discussions on diverse forms and sectors of urban practice.
 It seeks to do so not only to inform urban theory, policy and practice but also to enable the construction of diverse forms of knowledge and knowledge production needed to enable us to understand contemporary urban life.

 The Journal seeks to:

-- Promote theorisation of urban processes from the perspective of wide range of practices that shape the urban life.
+?
+Promote theorisation of urban processes from the perspective of a wide range of practices that shape urban life.

-- Publish comparative as well as collaborative scholarship that will illuminate the global urban condition beginning with a firm footprint in the Global South.
+?
+Publish comparative as well as collaborative interdisciplinary scholarship that will illuminate the global urban condition beginning with a firm footprint in the Global South.